Mesothelioma Cytology and Pathology

-Fluid samples are collected through a process known as fine needle aspiration.
-Doctors use a syringe with a very thin needle to take out some of the fluid in the suspected tumor area.
-Using fine needle aspiration, doctors don’t have to make any incisions, and the patient can stay awake for the procedure.
-Only a little numbing medicine is used on the skin.
+Fluid samples are collected through fine needle aspiration.
+Doctors don’t make any incisions during the procedure.
+Throughout fine needle aspiration, doctors use a syringe with a thin needle to remove fluid from a suspected tumor area.
+Meanwhile, patients can stay awake for the whole process with the aid of numbing medicine placed on their skin.

 How Do Doctors Test Fluid Samples?

-The preparation of fluid samples can vary depending on the number of cells and amount of blood in the sample.
-Samples with a lower cell count may require a high-powered microscope.
-Blood-stained samples require special solutions to dilute the blood.
+Samples with a lower cell count may require a doctor to use a high-powered microscope to examine them.
+Blood-stained samples will require special solutions to dilute the blood.

 Cytology vs. Histology

-The primary difference between cytology and histology can be described based on the type of biopsy required of each.
+The primary difference between cytology and histology can be described based on the type of biopsy that occurs.

-While cytology reports are less conclusive than a histology report, they are also less invasive because they don’t require a tissue biopsy.
+Cytology reports are less conclusive than a histology report.
+They are also less invasive because they don’t require a tissue biopsy.

 There are, however, several benefits of cytology reports over histology reports, and doctors may prefer to take a fluid sample before an invasive tissue biopsy.
-Most of the benefits of a cytology has to do with the nature of the biopsies required.
+Most of the benefits of cytology lab tests have to deal with the nature of the biopsies.